ModDota/moddota.github.io/_articles/abilities/ability-keyvalues.md

 The following behaviors will generate a line in the ability tooltip.
 You want at least one behavior of this list.
 The rest of the ability behaviors don't have any UI support yet.

-The UI can only show one behavior tooltip, but internally it will behave as expected, as long two contradicting keys are not used together (like _NO_TARGET_ with _UNIT_TARGET_).
+The UI can only show one behavior tooltip, but internally it will behave as expected, as long as two contradicting keys are not used together (like _NO_TARGET_ with _UNIT_TARGET_).

 | **AbilityBehavior**               | **ABILITY: _Tooltip_** | **Takes precedence over:** |
 | --------------------------------- | ---------------------- | -------------------------- |